lelgenio/wl-crosshair/README.md

 # wl-crosshair
-A crosshair overlay for wlroots compositors.
+A crosshair overlay for wlroots compositors (like sway).

 A extremely stripped down version of [crossover](https://github.com/lacymorrow/crossover).